Financial transparency (2022)

-- I've migrated the entire project to separate VPN, which raised the cost but increased stability, improved resources available and allowed multiple contributors to access the VPN via SSH for maintenance.
+- I've migrated the entire project to separate VPS, which raised the cost but increased stability, improved resources available and allowed multiple contributors to access the VPS via SSH for maintenance.

 - Thanks to Bunq's free subaccounts I've set up a proper bank account and digital credit card, which allows me to pay for project-related expenses directly instead of sending myself reimbursements.